Skip to content

 We encapsulate the binary search tree as a class BinarySearchTree and declare a member variable root pointing to the tree's root node.

-Given a target node value num, one can search according to the properties of the binary search tree.
-As shown in Figure 7-17, we declare a node cur, start from the binary tree's root node root, and loop to compare the size between the node value cur.val and num.
+Given a target node value num, we can search according to the properties of the binary search tree.
+As shown in Figure 7-17, we declare a node cur and start from the binary tree's root node root, looping to compare the node value cur.val with num.

 • If cur.val < num, it means the target node is in cur's right subtree, thus execute cur = cur.right.